esztersojtory/vitessce_data/README.md

 For customisation, I highly recommend copying from examples.
 The configs that I have created can be found in this repository in the .h5ad.zarr directories.
 More example configs are available on the [Vitessce Website](http://vitessce.io/examples/), by selecting an example and clicking "Edit" in the top right corner.

+### Detailed Instructions
+I have uploaded further detailed instructions for config.JSON customisation as well as for constructing a config in R. These can be found at (STILL NEED TO FINISH THIS, this is where the detailed and potentially overwhelming amoutn of info will go.)

 ## Upload JSON

-If the data is hosted on GitHub, upload the JSON as well.
+In order to create a unique URL of the Vitessce visualisation, the config.JSON file needs to be accessible publicly.
+Easiest is probably the same GitHub directory where the zarr store is.
 Ensure that the URL in the config.JSON points to the .h5ad.zarr directory in the GitHub Page ([user.github.io/example/example.h5ad.zarr](http://user.github.io/example/example.h5ad.zarr)).

 # Vitessce URL